mobiledgex/edge-cloud-sdk-unity/README.md

         }
         catch(DmeDnsException)
         {
-            mxi.UseWifiOnly(true); // if you carrier is not supported yet, WifiOnly will connect you to the closet MobiledgeX Public Cloud await mxi.RegisterAndFindCloudlet();
+            mxi.UseWifiOnly(true); // if you carrier is not supported yet, WifiOnly will connect you to wifi.dme await mxi.RegisterAndFindCloudlet();
         }